Trades table functions: Group Trade Operations

 Moving/Copying trades

-Another useful function in trades management is the ability to move or even copy stocks across trading accounts.
+Another useful function in trade management is the ability to move or even copy stocks across trading accounts.
 In TradesViz you can have up to 10 different trading accounts - think of each trading account as a portfolio.
 As we explained in the import management post, every trade by default belongs to only 1 trading account.
 Consider a few example scenarios:

-- You created a few trading accounts each for a setup you trade, but your trades import files from your brokers have trades combined
+• You created a few trading accounts each for a setup you trade, but your trades import files from your brokers have trades combined

-- You want to separate each asset type into a trading account, but your trades are all mixed up (stocks executions + options execution, etc.,)
+• You want to separate each asset type into a trading account, but your trades are all mixed up (stocks executions + options execution, etc.,)

 For all of the above scenarios and more, you can use operations like trades move/copy in the group apply menu along with the split/unlink features from the executions table group explained more in this post.
 Note that if you select this, you will not be able to execute any other operations along with it.
 Only move or only copy can be applied at a time.
 But, operations, like adding tags or modifying sharing permissions, can be performed together.
-Another important thing to note here is that, when moving trades, you can only move from one account to another - one to many is not possible.
+Another important thing to note here is that, when moving trades, you can only move from one account to another - one-to-many is not possible.
 If you want to do that, use the copy operation.

 Uploading image